Kludex/fastapi-microservices/README.md

 The only one that I've used for that purpose for a long time was the mentioned "full-stack-fastapi-postgresql".
 But as the time passed, I started to have my own vision about how a FastAPI project should be organized, and which technologies should be used as recommendation.

-As a disclaimer, I'm [very active in the FastAPI community](https://fastapi.tiangolo.com/fastapi-people/#experts).

 ## References

 * [django-postgres-skaffold-k8s](https://github.com/ksaaskil/django-postgres-skaffold-k8s)